hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 >You could use the BISS API or opt to create this information within your package.
 HMRC will need the declaration to confirm the customer has seen it.

 21. Customer reviews and confirms the information.
-22. The software uses submit self-employment end of period statement or submit UK property. end of period statement endpoints depending on the income source you are finalising.
+22. The software uses Submit End of Period Statement for a Business endpoint depending on the income source you are finalising.
 Note: there is only one property EOPS which covers the property BISS.
 23. HMRC receives the declaration and marks the obligation as met and provides a success response.
 24. The software receives the success response.
 25. The software confirms with the customer that the update has been received and stored by